kubernetes-sigs/gateway-api-inference-extension/site-src/guides/slo-aware-routing.md

 -   **SLO Violations**: Counters and gauges are available to track when SLOs are violated.
 This can be used to alert on SLO breaches.
 -   **SLO Thresholds**: The current SLO thresholds for TTFT and TPOT are also exposed as metrics.

+NOTE: TPOT is equivalen to vLLM's **ITL** (Inter Token Latency), as vLLM defines TPOT as the average time per output token *including the TTFT*.
+This is commonly known as NTPOT in other contexts, and we don't capture that metric here.

 The following is a comprehensive list of the Prometheus metrics exposed:

 | Metric Name                                                | Description                                                                                                      |